faastjs/faast.js/docs/api/faastjs.commonoptions.childprocess.md

 If a child process is not created, faast runs in the same node instance as the user code and may not execute in a timely fashion because user code may [block the event loop](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/)<!-- -->.
 Creating a child process for user code allows faast.js to continue executing even if user code never yields.
 This provides better reliability and functionality:

-- Detect timeout errors immediately instead of waiting for the provider's dead letter queue messages, which may take several minutes.
+- Detect timeout errors more reliably, even if the function doesn't relinquish the CPU.
+Not applicable to AWS, which sends separate failure messages in case of timeout.
 See [CommonOptions.timeout](./faastjs.commonoptions.timeout.md)<!-- -->.

 - CPU metrics used for detecting invocations with high latency, which can be used for automatically retrying calls to reduce tail latency.